thehyve/transmart-core/README.md

 Worthy of mention is that transmart-batch will refuse to re-run a job with the same parameters (which depend on the `clinical.params` file contents).
 Use `-n` to force the job to be re-run.

+Logging can be customized by creating a `logback.groovy` file in the working directory.
+You can copy the original `logback.groovy` and remove the part before the comment `CUT HERE`:

+    bsdtar -O -xvf transmart-batch-capsule.jar logback.groovy | \
+	  vim -c '/CUT HERE' -c '1,+1d' -c 'wq logback.groovy' -

 Development